Jaked222/Jaked222.github.io/reading.md

 * Ana kerinina
 * civil disobedience / walden
 * Arabian nights
-* carl jungs autobiography
 * The book of five rings (https://www.youtube.com/watch?v=qO7GFIqFvo8&t=402s)
 * the secret teachings of all ages
-* the hero with a thousand faces